SumUp Promo Code 2026: Up to €70 Off Card Readers

 SumUp: the global leader in card readers for small business

 SumUp is an Irish fintech founded in 2012 in Dublin that became the global leader in mobile card readers for very small businesses.
-Present in 35+ countries and used by more than 4 million merchants, the company was valued at $8 billion at its last funding round.
+Present in 37 countries and used by more than 4 million merchants, the company was valued at $8 billion at its €590M funding round, then closed a record €1.5 billion refinancing led by Goldman Sachs — and is preparing an IPO targeting more than $10 billion.

 SumUp is sold both directly online and through wide retail distribution networks across its markets.